-31.12.2021 31.12.2020

-BGN (thousand) BGN (thousand) BGN (thousand)
+BGN (thousand) BG 31.12.2022 SN (thousand) 31.12.2021 BGN (thousand)

-Cash and cash equivalents 3 859 3 218
+Cash and cash equivalents 5 672 3 859

-Loans to customers 21 532 12 286
+Loans to customers 22 913 21 532

-Receivables from related parties 1 953 1 180
+Receivables from related parties 7 179 1 953

-Other current assets 543 360
+Other current assets 742 543

-Total: 27 887 17 044
+Total: 36 506 27 887

-The above table presents the credit risk exposure of the Company as of December 31, 2021, and 2020.
-For the balance sheet assets, the credit risk exposure presented in the table is based on the net carrying amount as reported in the statement of financial position of the Company for the respective period.
-As of December 31, 2021, 75% of the maximum credit risk exposure is related to the loan portfolio.
+The above table presents the credit risk exposure of the Company as of December 31, 2022 and 2021.
+For the balance sheet assets the credit risk exposure presented in the table is based on the net carrying amount as reported in the statement of financial position of the Company for the respective period.
+As of December 31, 2022, 63% of the maximum credit risk exposure is related to the loan portfolio.
 The Company's cash and payment operations are concentrated in various first-class banks.
-In the distribution of cash flows between them, the Management of the Company considers a number of factors, including the amount of capital, security, liquidity, credit potential of the bank and others.
+In the distribution of cash flows between them, the Management of the Company takes into account a number of factors, including the amount of capital, security, liquidity, credit potential of the bank and others.